ejagnes/flexible_switch_2ISP/membrane_potential/README.md

-# Codes for simulations after learning to display (i) inputs, (ii) currents, and (iii) postsynaptic membrane potential -> panel B from figures 4, 8 and 10
+# Code for simulations after learning to display (i) inputs, (ii) currents, and (iii) postsynaptic membrane potential -> panel B from figures 4, 8 and 10

 ## How to run